 architectural state of a program on a fast processor simulator (written in, say, C)

 and restart it on a hardware (Verilog) model of the processor.
-This is

-the hardware is taped out.
 It was used successfully to predict performance of the picoJava

 and UltraJava (MAJC) processors, and moreover exposed deep design bugs